j2467/snap-doom/README.md

 This script exists to act as a doom (the 1993 one) launcher.
 It will install gzdoom from the snap store and provide 10 mods all packaged together.
 It will also, if consented to, create a cli-doom command that can be used to bring up the launcher and pick your choices.

-❗ You will need official WAD files to play these mods ❗
+❗ You will need official WAD files to play these mods.
+This program will check for these files before running. ❗

 ## Features